mathworks/toolboxdesign/MEX.md

 ## Conclusion

-By following to these best practices, you'll create a robust, maintainable, and user-friendly MATLAB toolbox that harnesses the full potential of MEX files.
+By following to these best practices, you'll create a robust, maintainable, and user-friendly MATLAB toolbox that harnesses the full potential of MEX functions.
 Through effective project structure organization, build automation, and dependency management, you can focus on delivering great solutions to your users.

 We welcome your input!
 For further details, suggestions, or to contribute, please [open an issue](https://github.com/mathworks/toolboxdesign/issues/new/choose).